mdbergmann/cl-gserver/README.md

 ### Immutability

 Some words on immutability. cl-gserver does _not_ make deep copies of the actor states.
 So whatever is returned from `receive` function as part of the `(cons back-msg state)` is just `setf`ed to the actor state.
 The user is responsible to make deep copies if necessary in an immutable environment.
+The user is responsible to _not_ implictly modify the actor state outside of the actor.

 ### Benchmarks